 If an animal is displaying abnormal behavior, the rider then sorts the animal out of it’s home pen and walks it to a hospital pen.
 It’s given fresh water and feed and observed by the animal health team to see if it’s condition changes for better or worse.
 He works directly with the feed yard's veterinarian to connect the team's observations with animal health science.
 Then, if a diagnosis requires antibiotics, a label-directed dose is prescribed by the yard veterinarian and recorded in the electronic database.
 The database allows the pen riders, veterinarian, and other managers to share information and empowers everyone at the yard to participate in herd health.

-If for example general manager Rob Miller is checking on a new feed truck driver’s work delivering the correct rations to a pen of cattle and he sees anything potentially abnormal, he can check health records of individual cattle and the pen right on the laptop in his pick-up truck to determine if more observation or action by the cattle health team is necessary.
+If, for example, El Oro's general manager is checking on a new feed truck driver’s work delivering the correct rations to a pen of cattle and he sees anything potentially abnormal, he can check health records of individual cattle and the pen right on the laptop in his pick-up truck to determine if more observation or action by the cattle health team is necessary.
 Good communication between staff takes care of the rest.

-“The pen riders are the first line of defense in animal health and preventing the need for using antibiotics.” - Rob Miller, El Oro Cattle Feeders General Manager
+“The pen riders are the first line of defense in animal health and preventing the need for using antibiotics.” - El Oro Cattle Feeders General Manager

 The ins and outs of cattle nutrition and cattle health at a feedyard probably aren’t recognizable to the naked eye as you breeze by on the highway at 70 miles per hour.
 Maybe the visual leaves an impression on you or maybe you don’t even notice it.
 Either way, there is a lot going on.
 Feeding cattle is riding horses and analyzing spreadsheets.
 It’s scientifically balanced rations, and unevenly cut French fries.
 It’s large-scale, but intensively local.
 Simultaneously complex, but simple because it all drills down to one goal: raising healthy cattle to provide high quality beef.
 Cattle feedyards are the key resource we have to make beef accessible to everyone, while using less land and preventing waste in our larger food system.
 We don’t think feedyard fanboys/girls are a thing just yet, but they probably should be.